inbo/whip/docs/specifications.md

 ### mindate

-Does the date/datetime objects fall before a given date?
+Does the date/datetime object happens before a given date?

 ```YAML
 # Expects: date string